hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/222_the_paris_congress.md

 explanation of the Shiva-Linga as a phallic emblem was brought forward by the most thoughtless, and was forthcoming in India in her most degraded times, those of the downfall of Buddhism.
-The filthiest Tântrika literature of Buddhism of those times is yet largely found and practiced in Nepal and Tibet.
+The filthiest Tāntrika literature of Buddhism of those times is yet largely found and practiced in Nepal and Tibet.

 The Swami gave another lecture in which he dwelt on the historic